petermr/openVirus/OVERVIEW.md

 * read from source/s
 * standardise, transform, search, index, tag, etc.
 * output to other tools, publish, etc.
-AMI is platform-independent; it uses standards wherever possible (UNIX, Java and other OS, W3C (XML, HTML, SVG, CSS, etc.), JATS,) and standard F/OSS libraries and exe's.
+AMI is platform-independent; it uses standards wherever possible (UNIX, Java and other OS, W3C (XML, HTML, SVG, CSS, etc.), JATS,) and standard F/OSS libraries and EXES's.
 Major wrapped tools are Apache, PDFBox, Grobid, Tesseract, GOCR, curl).
 It is probably more versatile than any other Open tool in extracting knowledge from scholarly publications.
 ## Extensible
 AMI is extensible.
-It has been bolted into many sources, and outputs (e.g. Jupyter, R, KN1ME, )
+It has been bolted into many sources, and outputs (e.g. Jupyter, R, KNIME, )
 # Exploration
 AMI is well suited for exploration.
 Come up with an idea, search, transform and see if anything comes out.
 We want YOUR ideas in the hackathon, please!